typescript-course/typescript-from-scratch-workshop/README.md

 # 🔧 Building a TypeScript Project from Scratch

-Thanks for joining my workshop today!
-I'm very excited for us today.
+Thanks for joining my workshop!
+I have an exciting plan for us.
 This workshop is jam-packed with real-world TypeScript lessons.

 Things we'll be doing: